-The financial aspects of an Illinois divorce are determined by two factors: 1) the assets of the parties and 2) the incomes of the parties.
+The financial aspects of a Chicago, Illinois divorce are determined by two factors: 1) the assets of the parties and 2) the incomes of the parties.

 When one of the parties retires or prepares for retirement a significant change will happen to their income and even their assets as they begin to draw them down.

 Assets get divided in that marital assets are divided equally.
 Income can be used to establish that the higher earning spouse pay maintenance to the lower earning spouse…so long as that higher earing spouse is working.

 When determining maintenance the court considers a variety of “factors including the needs of both parties (see 750 ILCS 5/504(a)(2) (West 2016)); the standard of living established during the marriage (see id. § 504(a)(7)); the income and property of each party and the debt obligations assigned to each party in the dissolution judgment (see id. §§ 504(a)(1), 510(a-5)(6)); the duration of the marriage (see id. § 504(a)(8)); the age, health, and employment capability of the parties (see id. § 504(a)(3), (5), (9)); and the tax consequences of ordering maintenance (see id. § 510(a-5)(4)).”
 In Re Marriage of Harms and Parker, 2018 IL App (5th) 160472.